flooose/lunaryorn.github.io/_posts/2014-03-12-syntactic-fontification-in-emacs.md

 `/*` ends at the next line break!
 Apparently Emacs doesn't yet understand, that these are actually two *different* styles of comments.

-We need make Emacs aware of this difference with another flag.
+We need to make Emacs aware of this difference with another flag.
 From [Syntax Flags][]:

 - `b` means that C as a comment delimiter belongs to the alternative "b"